-I am a science and technology writer, editor and communicator based in Silver Spring, MD.
+I am a science and technology writer, editor, communicator, podcaster, and public-engagement professional based in Hyattsville, MD.
 My work is driven by this platitude:

 The greatest gift science has to offer humanity is the opportunity to experience awe as science reveals how nature works.

-In addition to publishing books, I have written, edited, or served managerial roles for many publications, among them, Time, Fortune, Discover, the Washington Post, Technology Review, Nautilus, Quanta, Science, Nature, Science News, Science, and Chemical & Engineering News.
+In addition to publishing books, I have written and edited for many publications, among them, Time, Fortune, Discover, the Washington Post, Technology Review, Nautilus, Quanta, Science, Nature, Science News, Science, and Chemical & Engineering News.
 I have worked as a consultant for the President’s Council of Advisors for Science and Technology (PCAST), the Lemelson Center for the Study of Invention and Innovation, the Chemical Heritage Foundation, the Materials Research Society, among others.
 I have done broadcast stints with National Public Radio and Discovery Communication’s Science Channel.
-In recent years, I have introduced a live channel communication into the mix by founding two science cafe series: DC Science Cafe in Washington, DC, and Cafe KITP in Santa Barbara, CA. In addition, I am a public speaker on a range of subjects, including science, technology and communications, and an organizer and facilitator of panels, talks and other public engagements.
+In recent years, I have introduced a live channel communication into the mix by founding two science cafe series: DC Science Cafe in Washington, DC, and Cafe KITP in Santa Barbara, CA. I have played managerial roles for several roles, including a four-year stint as managing editor Chemical & Engineering News.
+In addition, I am a public speaker on a range of subjects, including science, technology and communications, and an organizer and facilitator of panels, talks and other public engagements.